Kristie Ross, MD, Co-Medical Director

 Wish to submit a proposal?

-Complete this INTAKE FORM to be connected with our local TIN Hub Liaison Team who can provide advice and input on your proposal and directly connect you to the national network.
+Once you have read the TIN overview document, complete this intake form to be connected with our local TIN Hub Liaison Team who can provide advice and input on your proposal.